benmclaren/personal-site/ben_personal_site/content/articles/louchebem.md

 end
 ```

 - Set the suffixes that will be appended to the ends of words.
-We do this by storing them in an array and then callling `.sample` on the which will pick a random element from the array.
+We do this by storing them in an array and then calling `.sample` on the array which will pick a random element from the array.

-- Return the word if the word size is equal to one. `.size` will check the length of the word
+- Return the `word` if the word size is equal to one. `.size` will check the length of the word

-- We now have an if statement which says that if the first letter is a vowel then we will add an `l` to the beginning and a suffix to the end.
-This is done by calling the `vowel?` on the first index position in word.
-This will return true and then we return a string with an l at the front and we interpolate the `#{word}` and then add `#{random_suffix}`.
+- We now have an `if` statement which says that if the first letter is a vowel then we will add an `l` to the beginning and a suffix to the end.
+This is done by calling the `.vowel?` on the first index position in `word`.
+This will return true and then we return a string with an 'l' at the front.
+We interpolate the `#{word}` and then add `#{random_suffix}` at the end.

-- Our else statement needs to find where the first vowel is.
+- Our `else` statement needs to find where the first vowel is.
 Say the beginning is from [0] to the first vowel and the end is the first vowel to the total word length.
 Then it must return a string with all the variables together.

 ```ruby
 else